Scope of Practice & Code of Ethics

 - NTA professionals will strive continually to improve skill and knowledge and make their professional attainments available to their clients and colleagues.

 - An NTA professional’s services or protocols will be founded on a legal and practical basis.
 Practitioners will strive to work with others who uphold the highest letter of the law for our profession.

 - An NTA professional will not exceed their scope of service or practice, either in abilities or by law.

 - An NTA professional will choose whom they will serve.
 Having undertaken a client, however, they may not neglect the client unless discharged.
 The member may discontinue service only after giving due notice to the client.

-- An NTA professional will seek consultation in doubtful or difficult cases, and whenever it appears that the services of other professionals are warranted to provide more complete or better-quality advice.
+- An NTA professional will seek consultation in doubtful or difficult cases and whenever it appears that the services of other professionals are warranted to provide complete or better-quality advice.

-- An NTA professional will not reveal the confidences entrusted during consultations unless required to do so by law.
+- An NTA professional will not reveal the confidence entrusted during consultations unless required to do so by law.
 NTA professionals will comply with relevant HIPPA guidelines.